 Modelers use image references to understand the object better: from the texture of an object to the way it looks in different lights.
 They must consider every tiny design detail, product function, and how people interact with it.
 The final result of a 3D modeling project highly depends on the references clients send to the specialists.

 Our CGI company provides readers with a comprehensive guide to 3D modeling image references.
-This article will help clients of 3D modeling services and 3D artists to understand each other, improve communication and increase work efficiency.
+This article will help clients of 3D modeling services and 3D artists to understand each other, improve communication, and increase work efficiency.

-3D Modeling Image References – Overview
+3D Modeling Image References: Overview

 It is possible to create lifelike digital representations of objects by modeling them in 3D.
 This can be done to both digitally recreate or redesign an object from scratch.
 Compared to drawing or photographing real-world objects for prototyping and marketing purposes, 3D modeling is a more cost-effective solution for retailers and brands.

-This 3D technology supplies businesses with a range of tools for product presentation and development, allowing them to customize their offerings in order to promote sales.
-But before trying it out, manufacturers and marketers need an understanding of how to work with these technologies in order to get the most out of it.
+This 3D technology supplies businesses with a range of tools for product presentation and development, allowing them to customize their offerings to promote sales.
+But before trying it out, manufacturers and marketers need an understanding of how to work with these technologies to get the most out of it.
 If you’re brave enough to try marketing in three dimensions but don’t know how to get your point across when outsourcing 3D modeling — this is for you.

 What are 3D Modeling Image References?